 An alternative day out for culture vultures

-If history and castles are more your thing then this Knights Templar tour (get a 5% discount by using my code, FOX5) will take you on an awesome medieval journey.
+If history and castles are more your thing then this Knights Templar tour will take you on an awesome medieval journey.

 Besides their efforts in establising Portugal as a country and gaining territory, during the 15th century, the Templars played a huge part in Portugal’s overseas expansion.

 You’ll visit their headquarters in the magnificent UNESCO World Heritage Convent of Christ in Tomar, spend time in the pretty riverside town of Constância and peer over the battlements of Almourol Castle.

 Day 7: Visit smaller towns and a famous beach in the Silver Coast